CornerstonePres/cornerstone-pres/_events/2020-03-15-worship-live-stream.md

 banner_image: /images/uploads/screen-shot-2021-07-27-at-11.58.58-am.png
 priority: true
 ---
-August 1st, at 10 AM**,** the Cornerstone church family will offer "hybrid" worship in the SANCTUARY and via ZOOM.
+August 8th, at 10 AM**,** the Cornerstone church family will offer "hybrid" worship in the SANCTUARY and via ZOOM.

-Scripture Reading: Matthew 14:13-21
+Scripture Reading: Matthew 14:22-36

-Sermon Title: God's Economy: Part 1
+Sermon Title: In the Boats that Floats

 As a Matthew 25 church, Cornerstone Cares about God's people in each walk of life and seeks to support ministries that help us eradicate systemic poverty and dismantle structural racism.